 Knowing how to sidestep some common mistakes can keep you from quitting.

 1. You think you need to go to a gym.

 You don't need a gym to get fit.
 The forces of gravity (which create resistance) combined with your own body weight can keep you in fighting shape.
 You can do resistance training such as squats, push-ups and other strengthening exercises right at home.
 Your body needs six basic movements to stay fit: pushing, pulling, twisting, bending, squatting and lunging.
 All human movement is a derivation of those primary movement patterns, fitness expert Jeff Halevy told me when I interviewed him recently for an article about menopause and weight gain.

-Take a look at these basic bodyweight strength-building exercises from the American College of Sports Medicine.
-Aside from those, remember that common chores can deliver moderate amounts of physical activity—gardening for 30 to 45 minutes, raking leaves for 30 minutes, walking two miles in 30 minutes or climbing stairs for 15 minutes all count toward movement and fitness.
+Remember that common chores can deliver moderate amounts of physical activity—gardening for 30 to 45 minutes, raking leaves for 30 minutes, walking two miles in 30 minutes or climbing stairs for 15 minutes all count toward movement and fitness.

 Learn more about the Benefits of Strength Training As You Age.

 2. You're intimidated to go to a gym.

 So, you still want to go to a gym, but you don't, because you think you'll be the least fit, the heaviest, the weakest, the fill-in-the-blank.
 The thing is, we are all there for a common good—to get healthy and fit.
 Take your mind off all the reasons not to be there.
 Check your ego at the door and concentrate on yourself and why you're doing what you're doing.
 As a bonus, zoning in on your personal workout and goals will get you into the groove and give you more energy and personal strength for your own workout.
 And isn't that precisely why you're there?

 3. You give up because the scale isn't moving.